cmdotcom-plugins/pay-ext-magento2/README.md

 ### Afterpay

 The BanContact payment redirects to the CM.com payment menu.
 It's recommended to create a separate 'Afterpay' payment profile in the CM.com portal to show only the Afterpay method in the CM.com payment menu.

+### KBC

+The KBC payment redirects to the CM.com payment menu.
+It's recommended to create a separate 'KBC' payment profile in the CM.com portal to show only the KBC method in the CM.com payment menu.

+### Belfius

+The Belfius payment redirects to the CM.com payment menu.
+It's recommended to create a separate 'Belfius' payment profile in the CM.com portal to show only the Belfius method in the CM.com payment menu.

 ## Webhook
 In order to get status updates from CM.com it's required to configure a webhook in the CM.com portal.